Sustainable Electrical Power MSc

-- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Power Systems; Electrical or Electronic Engineering or a closely related subject.
-Applicants with Physics or Mathematics subjects with a minimum 3 years relevant work experience will be considered on an individual basis.
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Power Engineering; Electrical or Electronic Engineering; or a closely related subject.
+Applicants with other qualifications and/or experience will be considered on an individual basis.

 Entry criteria are subject to review and change each academic year.